Important-because of COVID, trip may be becancelled either by UVM or because Costa Rica is not open to U.S. Visitors

 What to do if you want to go:

-You should have taken Plant Biology 109 (offered both summer or fall) or an equivalent introductory plant systematics course to go (dendrology is also adequate preparation).
-Ask to be put on my list of participants at any time (email, firstname.lastname@example.org), first come first serve with certain restrictions.
-These are - first priority goes to anyone who has taken Plant Biology 241 (next offered, fall of 2010), then UVM undergraduates, then UVM graduate students.
+You must have taken Plant Biology 109 (offered both summer or fall) or an equivalent introductory plant systematics course to go (dendrology is also adequate preparation).
+Ask to be put on our list of participants at any time (email, email@example.com), first come first serve with certain restrictions.
+These are - first priority goes to anyone who has taken Plant Biology 241 (next offered, fall of 2021), then UVM undergraduates, then UVM graduate students.
 Others encouraged to inquire, especially from other universities.
 Two to three spaces reserved for others who will add to the trip experience.
-Total group size is usually about 14.
+Total group size is about 20.